Home EV charger installation requirements in the UK

 Property ownership or landlord permission

 To install an EV charge point at home, you must either own your property or gain permission from your landlord if you are renting.
-Landlord permission must be obtained before the installation commences.
+Landlord permission must be obtained before the installation commences – not during.

 Off-street parking or adequate on-street parking